sarathi-aiml/cortex-code-skills/README.md

 # Cortex Code Skills
-A repository containing Cortex code skills, with a built-in CLI tool to install them into your project.
+A repository containing Cortex code skills, with a built-in CLI tool to install them into your project..

 ## Installation
 You do not need to install this package locally to use it.
 You can run it directly using `npx`: